 What is regression testing?

-We explain the principles of regression testing to ensure your applications and software is running at its best
+We explain the principles of regression testing to ensure your applications and software are running at their best

-Obviously, a major update with new features makes it more likely something will go wrong, especially if there's a UI update or major overhaul.
-And that's why even if the change is big or small, regression testing is part of the update process.
+It is likely that a major update with numerous new features might cause something to go wrong - especially if it includes a UI update or a major overhaul.
+Whether the change is significant or minor, regression testing should be treated as an important element of the update process.

 It's a necessary task for developers as any new features have the potential to break the basic functions of an application or software if not properly checked.
 Just as updates are inevitable in the high tech world, regression testing is equally important to keep it ticking along.

 When should regression testing be carried out?